A model of the ball lightning

-The total potential $L(L+1)/r^2-u(r)$ is positive, and $u$ represents a "pocket" on a monotonously decreasing curve, representing the centrifugal potential.
+with the effective potential $V(r)=L(L+1)/r^2+u(r)$ Fig. \ref{f3}.
+The potential is positive, and $u$ represents a "pocket" on a monotonously decreasing centrifugal potential curve.
 The photons have a metastable state in this pocket.
-Since the scattering is prohibited, the only way photons can leave this pocket is through tunneling.
+Since the scattering is prohibited, the only way photons can leave this pocket is through tunnelling.

 Let the wave length of trapped radiation be $\lambda=10^{-4}$ cm.
 Then, for sphere of radius $r_0=10$ cm we get $L=kr/2\pi\approx 10^5$.
-The life time $T$ can be estimated by expression $T=t_f/P$, where $t_f$ is free flight time between two collisions with the shock wave front and $P$ is a probability of tunneling through the potential barrier.
+The life time $T$ can be estimated by expression $T=t_f/P$, where $t_f$ is free flight time between two collisions with the shock wave front and $P$ is the probability of tunnelling through the potential barrier.
 Since $t_f<10^{-10}$ s, the probability $P$ must be very low.
 Let us find $P$ with the usual quasiclassical approximation of quantum mechanics.

 The integration limits are determined by the relations

 At large $L$ and small $u$ the integral in (\ref{a91a}) can be approximated by the expression